 Keeping supporting documentation will also help facilitate any internal I-9 audits you conduct.

 Forms I-9 should be retained for all current employees.
-For former employees, they must be retained for 1 year from the date of termination or 3 years from the date of the original hire, whichever is later.
+For former employees, they must be retained for one year from the date of termination or three years from the date of the original hire, whichever is later.

 After the retention period has expired you can purge these documents, but make sure to always get a second opinion, so you’re never put in the position of having to explain to ICE why you accidentally purged the documents they are asking for.